Flexible Regularized Estimation in High-Dimensional Mixed Membership Models: Simulations and Case Studies

 \subsection{Simulation Study 1}

 In this simulation study, we empirically study the convergence properties of our model on simulated data.
-In this simulation study, we considered a two feature mixed membership model, where the observed data are 10-dimensional vectors ($y \in \mathbb{R}^{10}$).
-Since we have an identifiability problem between the mean and covariance parameters, we will have to ensure that the $\boldsymbol{\nu}$ parameters are orthogonal to the $\boldsymbol{\phi}$ parameters.
-Thus in order to generate the dataset, we first will generate the model parameters in the following way:
+In this simulation study, we considered a two-feature mixed membership model, where the observed data are 10-dimensional vectors ($y \in \mathbb{R}^{10}$).
+To generate the data set, we first generate the model parameters in the following way: